Ungaretti/ungaretti.github.io/index.md

 4 - Download RED and unpack it in this same folder.

-5 - Donload RED syntax highlight file from https://github.com/Ungaretti/Notepad-config-file-for-Red-Language .
+5 - Donload RED syntax highlight file from <a href="https://github.com/Ungaretti/Notepad-config-file-for-Red-Language"> HERE </a> .
 Use the download zip button.
 Unpack it in the RedIDE folder too.

-6 - I suggest you create a "Programs" folder inside RedIDE.
+6 - I suggest you also create a "Programs" folder inside RedIDE.
 You will end up with something like this:

 <img src="http://ungaretti.github.io/assets/2.jpg">